The CARI Foundation was established in 1989.

 CARI employed 19 staff in 2011.
 CARI also supports two CE schemes employing another 24 trainees.

-CARI is dependent on State funding from the HSE and other statutory agencies and on voluntary contributions raised through community and corporate fundraising.
+CARI is dependent on State funding from the Tusla and other statutory agencies and on voluntary contributions raised through community and corporate fundraising.
 CARI raised €940k in 2011 which included statutory grants and fundraised income.

 A donation can get broken down and go towards the following: